pronaway404/Netflix-N-Hack/PS4/README.md

 Before you proceed, please ensure you meet these criteria

-1. Netflix installed on your PS4 below the latest version
+1. Netflix (with license) installed on your PS4 below the latest version
     - If you have existing Jailbreak, you can just install the vulnerable version.
     - this is useful if you can't afford BD-JB or are stuck using PPPwn
     - if you are on latest firmware, you can downgrade via mitm by downloading from PSN.
 You cannot jailbreak, however you will be prepared for if a new kernel exploit comes out .